Tuesday, March 25, 2025

 • A jockey to avoid in this race is Daryl Jacob, who has only made the frame once from five previous rides in it.

-• The race usually takes five-and-a-half minutes to run and only four favourites have obliged out of the last ten renewals.
+• The race usually takes five-and-a-half minutes to run and only five favourites have obliged out of the last ten renewals.

 • No horse in the last ten years has won this at a bigger starting price of 4/1, so the winner usually comes from near the top of the market and this is not a race for outsiders.